 - Prepare the Crispy Topping.
 Add the flour, rolled oats, brown sugar, and cinnamon to the mixing bowl and combine thoroughly.
 Then stir in the melted coconut oil and vanilla extract until all dry ingredients are moist and crumbly.

-- Spoon the Crispy Topping over the apple layer, spreading it across the top with the spoon to make an even thickness.
+- Spoon the Crispy Topping over the coated fruit layer, spreading it across the top with the spoon to make an even thickness.

-- Place into the oven and bake for 50 minutes until the top is nicely golden brown and the coated apples are bubbling.
+- Place into the oven and bake for 50 minutes until the top is nicely golden brown and the coated fruit is bubbling.

 - Remove from the oven and allow to cool for 10 minutes before serving.

 You can expect to get 16 hearty servings from this recipe.

 When covered, this dessert will stay fresh in your fridge for at least a week.
 You can spoon out the portion you desire, pop it into the microwave and heat it for 30 seconds, and then add more ice cream or whipped cream.
 Rest assured, it tastes better than when it was first baked thanks to all the wonderful flavors which continue to merge into one awesome taste sensation.

 And don’t forget about the fabulous cannabinoids you included in your recipe to jazz it up even more!
 (Our next section will help you figure out how many cannabinoids made it into your recipe.)

 Calculating Cannabinoid Potencies